 As children, pretending is second nature.
-Most of our formative years, we are encouraged to use our imaginations in various ways.
+For most of our formative years, we are encouraged to use our imaginations in various ways.
 For most young children, knowing the difference between pretend and real is hard.
-We, as parents, need to find ways to help teach our kids the difference between what is pretend and what is real.
+As parents, we need to find ways to help teach our kids the difference between what is pretend and what is real.

 The “real versus pretend” conversation is one you may find yourself having with your child this year.
 Especially during times of the year when make-believe characters present themselves.
 Like birthday parties featuring Disney princesses.
 Or holidays like Halloween, Christmas, and Easter.

 Here are some great tips for making the concept of pretend versus real something a little easier for your kids to understand.